 Problem Resolution My KVM over IP units don't show up in the Server List window when I start the WinClient AP program.
-Only units whose Access Port settings for Program (see page 169) match the number specified for Port in the Server area of this dialog box appear in the Server List window.
+Only units whose Access Port settings for Program (see page 182) match the number specified for Port in the Server area of this dialog box appear in the Server List window.
 Make sure that your entry for Port matches the entry you have specified for Program on the Device Management Network page.
-The WinClient ActiveX Viewer and the WinClient AP won't connect to the KVM over IP switch.
+The WinClient ActiveX Viewer and the WinClient AP won't connect to the KVM over IP Switch.
 DirectX 8.0 or higher must be installed on your client computer.
+A "Login Failed" error appears and Windows Client Viewer cannot be Make sure your KVM over IP Switch is updated to the latest firmware version. run.
+Make sure the required service ports, such as 80, 443, and 9000, are allowed by your Firewall.
+See Service Ports, page 183 for details.
+3. Close the viewer and try again.
 After upgrading the firmware, the WinClient The old version of your .ocx file was not deleted.
 You must delete the old file.
 There are two methods to delete the file.
 ActiveX Viewer or WinClient AP do not run.
 For the ActiveX Viewer: Open IE → Tools → Manage Add-ons.
 Delete or disable all occurrences of WinClient.
 For the WinClient AP: Open Explorer and search for WinClient.ocx.
 Delete all occurrences.
 Part of the remote window is off my monitor.
-1. Perform an Auto Sync (see WinClient Control Panel Functions , page 66 for details).
-If Keep Screen Size is not enabled (see Screen Options, page 100), use the AutoSync feature (see Video Settings, page 78), to sync the local and remote monitors.
+Perform an Auto Sync (see WinClient Control Panel Functions, page 76 for details).
+If Keep Screen Size is not enabled (see Screen Options, page 108), use the AutoSync feature (see Video Settings, page 87), to sync the local and remote monitors.
 If Keep Screen Size is enabled, you can scroll to the areas that are off screen.
 The remote screen is rotated 90 degrees.
-Enable Keep Screen Size (see Control Panel Configuration, page 99).
+Enable Keep Screen Size (see Control Panel Configuration, page 107).
 I cannot run Net Meeting when the WinClient is running.
-Enable Keep Screen Size (see Control Panel Configuration, page 99).
-After logging in I can't open the WinClient ActiveX viewer.
-1. You don't have the authority to install the WinClient Con- trol add-on on your client computer.
+Enable Keep Screen Size (see Control Panel Configuration, page 107).

+Problem Resolution After logging in I can't open the WinClient ActiveX viewer.
+You don't have the authority to install the WinClient Control add-on on your client computer.
 Have the person with administrator privileges on your client computer run the program the first time to get it installed.
 It will open for you after that.
 Under Vista, you must also add the switch's URL address to the list of trusted sites: Tools → Internet Options \rightarrow Security \rightarrow Trusted Sites \rightarrow Sites.

-Problem Resolution Under Vista, after I open the WinClient ActiveX This is a result of Vista's UAC (User Account Control).
+Under Vista, after I open the WinClient ActiveX This is a result of Vista's UAC (User Account Control).
 There are two methods to resolve this problem: viewer and try to mount a driver or removable disk, I get a "Driver not ready" message.
 If you are your client computer's administrator, open your browser by right clicking its icon and choosing Run as then choose to run the browser with the administra- tor account.
 If you are not your client computer's administrator, you must ask your client computer's administrator to disable UAC.

-The Java Web Start and Java Client AP
+The Java Applet and Java Client AP